 26/ Best Reptile People

 Two very similar races.
 The Silurians first appeared in the 1970 story Doctor Who and the Silurians.
 They were a highly advanced race of reptile men who lived during the time of the Dinosaurs.
-When they discovered however that an asteroid was destined to collide with their planet, they sealed themselves below ground in hibernation chambers where they would remain for 65 million years in suspended animation, until the humans accidentally awaken them.
+When they discovered that an asteroid was destined to collide with their planet, they sealed themselves below ground in hibernation chambers where they would remain for 65 million years in suspended animation, until the humans accidentally awoke them.

 The Silurians would then attempt to wipe humanity out, though later stories would show some Silurians live in peace with humanity.
 The recurring character of Vastra for instance who not only becomes an ally of the Doctor and protects humanity from various other threats, but she later ends up marrying a human woman named Jenny.